petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/liferay-paas-go-live-checklist.md

 ## Reviewing Your Continuity Plan

-Your continuity plan includes items to ensure your site keeps running in the event of various events.
+Your continuity plan includes items to ensure your site keeps running through various events.

 ### Backups